Holland Smith: World War II

 General Smith then assumed command of the 1st Marine Brigade at Quantico, taking that unit to Guantanamo Bay, Cuba, for extended amphibious training in October 1940.
 In February 1941, when the brigade was redesignated the U.S. 1st Marine Division, he became that organization's first commander.
 He returned with the division to Quantico in April 1941, and in June of that year he was detached from it to take command of the organization that eventually became the Amphibious Force, Atlantic Fleet.
 Under this command, the 1st Marine Division and the 1st and 9th Army Divisions received their initial training in amphibious warfare.
 Smith was promoted to major general in October 1941.

 Moving to San Diego in August 1942, the general took command of the Amphibious Corps, Pacific Fleet, under which he completed the amphibious indoctrination of the 2d and 3d Marine Divisions before they went overseas, and the 7th Army Division and other units involved in the Aleutians operation.
 The Amphibious Corps, Pacific Fleet, was later redesignated the V Amphibious Corps, and in September 1943, as commander of that unit, Smith arrived at Pearl Harbor to begin planning for the Gilbert Islands campaign.
 Promoted to lieutenant general in February 1944, he continued to lead the V Amphibious Corps until August 1944, when he was named commanding general, Fleet Marine Force, Pacific, at Pearl Harbor.
 Subsequently, he commanded the Fleet Marine Force.
 In addition to that post, he commanded Task Force 56 in the Battle of Iwo Jima before returning to the United States in July 1945 to head the Marine Training and Replacement Command at Camp Pendleton, California.
 Holland was known for the quote "In our corps without responsibility and discipline we would not have won the Battle of Iwo Jima."

 While planning for the 1945 assault on Okinawa, U.S. Navy Admirals Raymond Spruance and Richmond Turner wanted Smith to command the invasion forces.
 They were overruled by Admiral Chester Nimitz, commander in chief of Pacific Forces, because Smith had sacked a U.S. Army general, Ralph Smith, during the Saipan campaign, and justifiable animosity between senior U.S. Army staff existed towards Smith due to his service chauvinism.
-U.S. Army General Simon Bolivar Buckner, Jr. was appointed to command the Okinawa invasion.
+U.S. Army General Simon Bolivar Buckner, Jr. was appointed to command the Okinawa invasion, with Buckner being killed during the battle.